danny2768/dotfiles/README.md

 ![image](https://github.com/danny2768/dotfiles/assets/82215769/4e9230a0-7052-4506-b83b-03c00233c3ae)
 (The background belongs to the desktop, terminal is transparent)
 ### Themes
-Please note that the themes part of the configuration depends on [Alacritty themes](https://github.com/alacritty/alacritty-theme)
+The themes of the configuration depends on [Alacritty themes.](https://github.com/alacritty/alacritty-theme)

 Install them from their repo or clone this folder (alacritty) in the following path: `~/.config/`

 ### Font